The style of the Dutch band Stream of Passion for sure creates a déjà-vu of sounds past.

 At first, you hear some Evanescence in their tune.
 Later other names come to mind.
 Like Diabulus in Musica, Within Temptation, Illuminata – you name it.
 A mixed bag.
-And it appears that the band fronted by Marcela Bovio (from Mexico – surviving in cold, cold and very flat Holland) embraced many different elements of the genre to create something varied and for sure quite their own mix of remedies to avoid despair.
+And it appears that the band fronted by Marcela Bovio embraced many different elements of the genre.
+This to create something varied, and for sure quite their own mix of remedies to avoid despair.

-This new, more self-owned style was created after their departure from Napalm Records.
+This new, more self-owned style came to life after their departure from Napalm Records.
 They insist that the cooperation with the latter – surprisingly to me – did not work out for them.
-They instead went out to Crowd Funding, raising close to 45’000 EUR on their own to get this record produced.
+They instead went out to crowdfunding.
+And raised close to 45’000 EUR on their own to get this record produced.

-The first four tracks – Monster, A War of our Own – the title song, The Curse and Autophobia – are rocky, varied, and surprising.
+The first four tracks – Monster, A War of our Own (the title song), The Curse, and Autophobia are rocky, varied, and surprising.
 Actually, all of those display a new hard edge that was not there before.

-But then – when you get excited and really start to concentrate, the album loses steam big time.
+But then, when you get excited and really start to concentrate, the album loses steam big time.
 I would not call it a bad ending, but Stream of Passion lost themselves in a mix of progressive elements.
-Kind of losing the impression they built before and which was just about starting to sound really good.
-And sometimes it almost gets into Jazz Rock.
+In other words, the momentum they built in the beginning evaporates.
+And this just started to sound really good.
+Quo Vadis, A War of Our Own?
+That kind of thing.

-Mind you, this is not all bad.
-For example Delirio is an excellent track in a geeky kind of way.
+Yet again, this is not all bad, mind you.
+For example, Delirio is an excellent track in its own right.
 Once you get past the terrible beginning, that is.
 Exile is noteworthy, too.
 And I like their alternating from English to Spanish and back.
-Very well done – keeps the interest up and running.
+Very well done, this keeps the interest up and running.

-A War of Our Own is by all means an interesting piece of work.
+To wrap this up, A War of Our Own is, by all means, an interesting piece of work.
 Yet for sure not all of the potential of this band is out in the open.
 Stream of Passion need to work on a more solid style of their own.
-For the moment many good things loose themselves in too much detail, wanting to be a few styles too many at the same time.
-An identity crisis of sorts, I would say.
+For the moment many good things lose themselves in too much detail, wanting to be a few styles too many at the same time.
 And – sadly – the previous records The Flame Within and for sure Embrace the Storm outpace this latest album.